The project is actively contributing to standardization activities of ITU-T and ETSI.

 - Recommendation ITU-T Y.3073 (2019), Framework of service function chaining in information centric networking.

 In June 2019, we proposed to initiate a new work item “Framework on Inter-Networking of heterogeneous application domain connected objects through information-centric networking in IMT-2020” in ITU-T SG13.
-This work item is now under discussion as a draft Recommendation ITU-T Y.ICN-interworking.
-To contribute to the above draft Recommendation, we so far contributed the following two contributions.
+This work item was discussed as a draft Recommendation ITU-T Y.ICN-interworking.
+To contribute to the above draft Recommendation, we contributed the following five contributions.

 - Proposal of initial text for Clause 8 of Y.ICN-interworking, SG13-C676-R1, (October 21, 2019 – ITU-T SG13).
 We defined functional components in information-centric-networking-based interworking systems.
 We also proposed a message format and the communication sequence.